snorpey/jpg-glitch/README.md

 this experiment is very much based on the [smack my glitch up js](https://github.com/Hugosslade/smackmyglitchupjs) script.

+a desktop app of the jpg-glitcher is also available. you can download it [here](https://snorpey.github.io/jpg-glitch-electron/).

 glitch effect code
 ---
 if you're a developer and just interested in the code for the glitch effect, there's a separate repository for that: [glitch-canvas](https://github.com/snorpey/glitch-canvas).